5 Ways To Eat Veggies That Don’t Include A Salad

 Nothing beats nachos with a cold drink on a hot day.
 They’re a fast & easy meal that is super easy to load up with vegetables!

-For our nachos, we recommend grabbing a baking dish, layering white corn tortilla chips with our Spicy Bean Burrito Mix and a sprinkling of cheese throughout, then baking it in the oven until the cheese is melted.
+For our nachos, we recommend grabbing a baking dish, layering white corn tortilla chips with our Chicken Burrito Mix and a sprinkling of cheese throughout, then baking it in the oven until the cheese is melted.

 To serve, load them up with some shredded lettuce, fresh diced tomatoes or salsa, guacamole & light sour cream.
 Nachos in less than 20 minutes?
 Yes please.